Video Poker Hands Ranking

 two pair

-If you manage to form Two Pair, then you are usually paid 2 times your original bet.
+If you manage to form Two Pair, you are usually paid 2 times your original bet.
 This applies to Jacks or Better, as well as other variations of video poker.
 The chances of landing a hand with two pairs on your initial deal are estimated at 1 in every 20 hands.
 With the second draw in video poker games, these chances are even higher.

 Pair